-Modality Name Description Hours Group or individual self-study dual Students should study the course materials and review their content in order to ensure that they have understood the basics of the subject.
-They should also carry out the tasks proposed to them, such as exercises, computer-based tasks, and the course project.
+Modality Name Description Hours Individual self- study Take-home exam will be worth 15% of the final grade.
+It will deal mostly with statistical inference questions.
+Students will have some exercises to solve at home individually and submit them by the indicated date.
+Students are expected to dedicate up to 2 hours in solving the exercises.
+2 Group or individual self-study Students should study the course materials and review their content in order to ensure that they have understood the basics of the subject.
+They should also carry out the tasks proposed to them, such as exercises, computer- based tasks, and the course project.
 Similarly, to deepen the understanding of the course contents and place them in context it is important to study the bibliography of the course.
-Students are expected to dedicate 57 hours to studying for the course and carrying out the course project.
+Students are expected to dedicate 55 hours to studying for the course and carrying out the course project.
 The written course project will be worth 35% of the final mark.
-57
+55